reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 Take your time…

-On IGV, on the top, click on ‘Genomes > Load Genome from File’ and add your fasta file.
-Then click on ‘File > Load from File’ to include your bam file.
+On IGV, on the top, click on `Genomes > Load Genome from File` and add your fasta file.
+Then click on `File > Load from File` to include your bam file.
 And… you are done!!!

 Let's play with IGV a bit (alone and as a group).